NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 If the amount on line 32 is more than the amount on line 82, enter the difference on line 86.
 If you have a balance due, attach a payment to your NR4 Summary or send your payment separately for the balance owing.
 If you remit your payment late, any balance due may be assessed penalties and interest at the prescribed rate.

-To help us process your payment correctly, write your non-resident account number on it.
+To help the CRA process your payment correctly, write your non-resident account number on it.

 Lines 76 and 78 – Person to contact about this return

-Enter the name and telephone number of a person that we can contact for more information.
+Enter the name and telephone number of a person that the CRA can contact for more information.

 An authorized officer has to sign the NR4 Summary to confirm that the information is correct and complete.